FOSD/FOSD2018/pages/index.md

 ---
 ## About
 The FOSD meeting is a yearly informal meeting to bring together researchers working on feature-oriented software development (which includes product lines, software variability, configuration management, software architecture, and more).
 The meeting started 9 years ago to bring several research groups with common interests closer together, has successfully been expanded and repeated 9 times with 20 to 50 participants each, and has established countless collaborations since.
+For example, see [FOSD 2017 in Darmstadt](http://fosd.net/2017) and [FOSD 2016 in Copenhagen](http://fosd.net/2016).

 The format of the FOSD meeting consists of short presentations from each participant with plenty of time for discussion.
 Young researchers (graduate and undergraduate students), as well as more senior community members, present their research, provide and get feedback from others, engage into discussions and establish new collaborations.